medic/cht-docs/content/en/hosting/4.x/data-migration.md

 EOF
 ```

 e) Check that `couchdb-migration` can connect to the CouchDb instance and that CouchDb is running.
-You'll know it is working when the `docker-compose` call exits without errors and logs `CouchDb is Ready`.
+You'll know it is working when the `docker compose` call exits without errors and logs `CouchDb is Ready`.
 ```shell
 cd ~/couchdb-migration/
 docker compose run couch-migration check-couchdb-up